Wyrun/ILCD_EPD/CONVERSION_SUMMARY_2025-10-20.md

 **Live site will update within 1-2 minutes** at: https://wyrun.github.io/ILCD_EPD/

 ### For Future Updates
-When you receive another Excel file from boss:
+When you receive another Excel file from project lead:
 1. Place it in `data/` directory
 2. Update `scripts/convert_xlsx_to_adoc.py` line 387 with new filename
 3. Run: `python scripts/convert_xlsx_to_adoc.py`